njlyon0/supportR/README.md

     ambiguous date formats and identifies its best guess for the format each date is in (e.g., ‘dd/mm/yyyy’ versus ‘yyyy/dd/mm’, etc.)

+-   **`diff_chk`**: Compares two vectors and identifies what elements are found in the first but not the second (i.e., *lost* components) and what elements are found in the second but not the first (i.e., *gained* components)

+    -   This use-case is more oblique but I find it useful when I’m checking which columns are in the data before versus after a significant wrangling step to make sure no columns are lost/gained unexpectedly

 -   **`nms_ord`**: Creates a Non-Metric Multi-Dimensional Scaling (NMS) ordination with base R. Requires the disimilarity matrix returned by `vegan::metaMDS`